aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ---

 The goal before the first game is not complete mastery of every 10U rule.
-After three practices, players should understand when they may run, how to slide safely, where to throw the ball, how to stop the play, and how those responsibilities fit together during a live inning.
+By the first game, players should understand when they may run, how to slide safely, where to throw the ball, how to stop the play, and how those responsibilities fit together during a live inning.
 Those fundamentals will prevent most early-season confusion.